lmkhwana/developer-toolbox/README.md

    - Select the HTTP method (GET, POST, PUT, DELETE).
    - Provide request headers and body if needed.
    - Send the request and view the response.

+### Microtool - JSON/YAML Formatter and Validator

+1. **Open the Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+2. **Search for `Developer Toolbox: Show JSON/XML Formatter`** and select it.

+   This will open the JSON/YAML Formatter and Validator tool where you can:

+   - Choose between JSON and XML formats.
+   - Enter your JSON or XML data in the input box.
+   - Format the data, validate it, or convert between JSON and XML formats.
+   - View the results in a resizable output box, which will only display content when there is output.

 ## Development